polterguy/hyper-ide/README.md

 * Backup of folders (downloading as ZIP files)
 * Uploading of files (both binary and text-based files)
 * Template support (choosing from a pre-defined set of templates when creating new files, according to file type)
+* Better plugin support, even though today's plugin support is actually fairly good

-However, in general, it is already a very feature rich IDE.
+However, in general, it is already a highly feature rich IDE, supporting most of the tasks you'd probably like for your IDE to accomplish, paradoxically much faster and responsive than most other IDEs out there.
+At least the ones I have seen.

 ## Installation